IAEA inspectors Teheran 248.88.

 Rejection of the UN deal would force the United States and its allies to either return to talks or step up demands for greater economic sanctions.

-The four-member delegation from the International Atomic Energy Agency is led by Herman Nackaerts, director of IAEA's division of operations department of safeguards.
+The delegation from the International Atomic Energy Agency is led by Herman Nackaerts, director of IAEA's division of operations department of safeguards.
 The inspectors are expected to stay three days in Iran.

 The small-scale site is meant to house no more than 3,000 centrifuges - much less than the estimated 8,000 machines at Natanz, Iran's known industrial-scale enrichment facility.
 Still, the enriching machines in Qom facility will produce nuclear fuel, which could possibly be further enriched into material for atomic warheads.